Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 - People get annoyed with you

-- You know for sure that people seem to avoid you
+- You know for sure that people avoid you

 - Your conversations don’t flow and end before you get to know someone